 5. Personalized Investment Intelligence

-AI learns about you over time too.
-It observes what kind of startups you're interested in and which deals you're not interested in.
+AI learns about you over time, too.
+It observes which startups you're interested in and which deals you're not.
 And then it personalizes future recommendations based upon those habits.

 6. Predictive Insights That Extend Beyond Pitch